ey92/notes/6010notes.md

 Leads to **Negative Network Effects**
 1. centralize decisions
-2. new technology can make everyone worse off, although each person will be worse off
+2. new technology can make everyone worse off, although each person will be better off

 - When there are network effects, need to cooperate and centralize decisions -> industry standards and platforms; cooperation allows better outcomes